dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ## Flashing the user application

-Run the "Flash XXX" command.
+Run the "Flash TODO" command.
 Select generate SREC, select the user application elf file.
-Select the flash memory part XXX and address XXX (should be the same as the address set in the bootloader).
+Select the flash memory part TODO and address TODO (should be the same as the address set in the bootloader).

 Reset the Nexys4 DDR by pressing the "prog" button.
 The bootloader should start loading and eventually run the user application.
 The user application will print various test messages.
 The RGB LED connected to the GPIO should react to one of the tests.